mvolkmann/blog/src/love2d.md

 To size the window appropriately, the following settings in the `conf.lua` file:

+To change the app icon, use Xcode to replace the images in the file `Images.xcassets`.

 ```lua
   t.window.width = 590   -- half of 1179 (iPhone 14 Pro width)
   t.window.height = 1276 -- half of 2556 (iPhone 14 Pro height)
 ```

+After making changes to the Lua code, enter `./bundle` again to create a new `.love` file and then re-run the iOS project.

 ## Unorganized Content